exercism/haskell/exercises/practice/leap/.approaches/guards/content.md

 Patterns may contain multiple guards in sequence.
 These will then be checked in order just like patterns.
-Concretely, the following variant on the above example produces exactly the same result.
+The following variant on the above example produces exactly the same result.

 ```haskell
 ageCategory = case age of